-I took my time getting to this one, as it’s probably Woody’s most famous film and therefor has already been reviewed and written about by hundreds of writers who are better than me.
+I took my time getting to this one as it’s probably Woody Allen’s most famous film and therefore has already been reviewed and written about by hundreds of writers who are better than me.
 Co-written with Marshall Brickman, Woody directed this film in 1977, in which he plays Alvy Singer.
 Alvy is essentially Woody Allen, or at least an exaggerated version of Allen, and is pretty much the template for the “Woody Allen” persona that he plays in all his future films.
 When someone does a Woody Allen impression, they’re really doing Alvy Singer.
-Alvy is neurotic, speaks quickly, prone to one-liners, and overly obsseded with matters both morbid and trivial.
+Alvy is neurotic, speaks quickly, is prone to witty one-liners, and is overly obsessed with matters both morbid and trivial.

-All in all this is a great film that deserves all the accolades it has received.
-FIVE STARS
+All in all, this is a great film that deserves all the accolades it has received.
+Chacebook rating: FIVE STARS

 Categories: WOODY ALLEN FILMS

 I just watched it last night.
 It’s one of my all time favorites.